Cork bungalow upgrade phased over 12 years

 “I soon discovered that the house was severely under-ventilated and so researched how best to ventilate,” he said.
 “It was while doing this that I started to read up on all things to do with the wonderful world of building physics, how one thing affects the next etc, and the different mechanics of heat loss and their effects.”

-After researching ventilation systems he decided to opt for MVHR (mechanical ventilation heat recovery), and installed a system in his attic from Irish manufacturer Proair, which had a “stark and immediate” effect on indoor air quality.
+After researching ventilation systems he decided to opt for MVHR (mechanical ventilation heat recovery), and installed a system in his attic from Irish manufacturer Proair Systems, which had a “stark and immediate” effect on indoor air quality.

 It was at this point he also trained up on airtightness testing and thermal imaging surveying, and then tested his own house, which came back with a respectable result of 3.5m3/hr/m2 at 50 Pa.
 Kiernan says that aside from his decision to slab and plaster the ceiling, the building had some favourable aspects with regard to airtightness.
 Original external walls were wet plastered when built, and the building’s simple shape may also have helped.